stanley-fork/ragit/docs/config.md

 // sleep_after_llm_call: None,
 // model: "llama3.1-70b-groq",
 struct ApiConfig {
+    // I recommend you use env var, instead of this.
     api_key: Option<String>,

     // run `rag ls --models` to see the list